OskariiiiW/DogAndBone_Challenge/README.md

 What I skipped:
 - Creating multiple levels.
 I didn't because the main functionality would be the same, unless I added new mechanics.
 - Updating the high score in the same scene after beating it (it only updates when loading the scene).
-A small bug I noticed after building.